Tommaso23/WordPress-on-AKS/docs/README.md

 ```bash
 az account show
 ```
-Once everything is set, you can proceed to run the deployment script, which you can find the at [k8s/deploy.sh](k8s/deploy.sh)
+Once everything is set, you can proceed to run the deployment script, which you can find at [k8s/deploy.sh](k8s/deploy.sh)

 >⚠️ Before running it, make sure to edit the script and set your AKS resource group and cluster name at the top.